Guthix/Jagex-Store-5/README.md

 animations, sounds etc. This library allows reading and writing the domain encoded file data from and to the cache.

-## Toolbox
-Besides an API for modifying the JS5 cache this repository also provides a toolset with useful tools for modifying, retrieving, optimizing and validating the cache.

 ## Cache Structure
 The internal cache structure is different than how it is organized on disk.
 A cache contains a set of archives which represent a single type of game asset.